wrapperband/FTCForumTools/README.md

 ### To clear the bans :
 sudo ./IPBlacklist-add.sh

-##  For information on the bans you can run :
+##  For information on the ban's status, you can run :

 sudo iptables -L